Ron Fuller (wrestler): Professional wrestling career

 Throughout the 1990s, he helped bring World Championship Wrestling (WCW) shows to the old territory, but never worked full-time for the promotion.
 Following that he ran a series of shows in Knoxville at the Homer Hamilton Theater that ended up being a short-lived developmental area for WWE.
-Since then, Fuller retired to Tampa, Florida.
+Initially, Fuller retired to Tampa, Florida, but later moved to Tennessee, where he currently resides.

 In 2017, Fuller started a podcast called the Studcast reliving his family history in professional wrestling.

 On January 25, 2020, Fuller returned to the ring at the age of 72 teaming with his cousin Jimmy Golden to defeat the Dirty Blondes (Leo Brien and Mike Patrick) at Continental Championship Wrestling in Dothan, Alabama.

 In 2020, he added a new chapter to his business accomplishments, that of author, when he released his first book titled "Brutus".
 Unlike previous wrestlers, this book wasn't about the business.
 It's a fictional adventure, about an African lion that escapes into the Great Smoky Mountains National Park.